apideck-recruitment/connector-senior-test/README.md

 2. Once you've completed the assessment:
    - Grant repository access to `engineering@apideck.com`
-   - Send an email to hiring manager with your repository URL
+   - Send an email to the hiring manager with your repository URL

 ## Evaluation Criteria